“As a freelancer, how do I choose my niche? And do I need to niche down at all?”

 Generally speaking, the more focused your offer and targeting, the better off your business will be.
 Some focus is always better than none.
 No focus at all leaves far too much to chance, as we’ll see below.

 Niche and Offer Combinations

-The interplay between your niche and your offer will place you and your business in one of four categories.
-Three of them are viable and one is dangerous as hell.
+The interplay between your niche and your offer will place you and your business into one of four categories.
+Three of them are viable, and one is dangerous as hell.

 In the grid above, at the top right, we have “a narrow offer for a defined niche.”
 I’m calling this a Focused Specialist.

 This is where Precise Priya lives: “I specialize in top-to-bottom visual identity for retail food brands with revenues of at least eight figures.”

 Another example: “I build landing pages exclusively for creators.”